 - 1. Land at Uttoxeter Road (see Map) is allocated for residential development and retail development (Use Class E). - 2.
 Retail development should: - a. be located to front onto Uttoxeter Road; - b. should provide a maximum of 500 square metres of convenience retail floorspace. - 3.
-Development of the site should meet the following design and landscape requirements, in addition to the requirements in Policies MR05 and MR07: - a. the scheme should present an active frontage to Ridware Road to create an attractive approach to the village; - b. the layout, landscape design and boundary treatments should create a soft transition between the built development and surrounding landscape setting, including the retention of the hedgerow to the east boundary; - c. providing good pedestrian and cycle permeability and connectivity with the village to the west and playing field to the northeast; - d. green infrastructure provision should include garden and street trees and hedges to create a high-quality public realm; - e.
-Sustainable Drainage Systems (SuDS) should be incorporated into landscape design and green infrastructure. - 4.
-Vehicular access should be made from Uttoxeter Road. - 5.
+Development of the site should meet the following design, landscape and other requirements, in addition to the requirements in Policies MR05 and MR07: - a. the scheme should present the principal elevation of homes to Uttoxeter Road to create an attractive approach to the village; - b. the layout, landscape design and boundary treatments should create a soft transition between the built development and surrounding landscape setting to fit in with the local context of the site, including the retention of the hedgerow to the east boundary; - c. providing good pedestrian and cycle permeability and connectivity with the village to the west and playing field to the northeast; - d. green infrastructure provision should include garden and street trees and hedges to create a high-quality public realm; - e.
+Sustainable Drainage Systems (SuDS) should be incorporated into landscape design and green infrastructure. - f. any proposed development scheme for the site must be supported by a site-specific flood risk assessment that demonstrates the development is appropriately flood resistant and resilient, and the development will not result in flood risk to any existing properties outside the site. - g. any proposed development scheme for the site must demonstrate sufficient waste water infrastructure is in place to accommodate the development. - h. any proposed development scheme for the site must be supported by a financial contribution to the strategic mitigation framework for Cannock Chase SAC unless it is demonstrated this is not required as a result of being offset by the extent and nature of on-site green infrastructure provision.

+- 4. Vehicular access should be made from Uttoxeter Road. - 5.
 Development should include the retention and enhancement of the Public Right of Way (CP15) to the west boundary of the site, meeting the requirements of Policy MR11. - 6.
-The green open space requirement should be met by the flood plain land to the north of the site, with good connectivity to the built development and a new link to the playing fields to the east of the site.
+The green open space requirement should be met by the flood plain land to the north of the site (identified on Figure 3.2), with good connectivity to the built development and a new link to the playing fields to the east of the site.

 The site allocation includes residential and commercial uses.
-The policy should be applied in conjunction with other policies of the plan, including those relating to design, environment and travel.
+The policy should be applied in conjunction with other policies of the plan, local and national policies including those relating to design, environment and travel.

-It is envisaged that the site could accommodate up to 33 dwellings.
+It is envisaged that the site could accommodate approximately 33 dwellings.